 Jayne Taylor Kacer

-Jayne Taylor Kacer is the Associate Dean of Student Affairs and Administration and an adjunct member of the law school faculty.
+Jayne Taylor Kacer is the Associate Dean of Student Affairs and an adjunct member of the law school faculty.
 Dean Kacer earned her JD cum laude from Loyola Law School in 1985.

 While in law school, Dean Kacer was Co-Chief Notes and Comments Editor for the Loyola of Los Angeles Law Review and was a member of the law school's trial advocacy team.
 She graduated in the top two percent of her class and was selected to be a member of the St. Thomas More Law Honor Society.